 Hiring full-time employees are not the only option when you need good employees in your startup.
 Pro tip from Marknology founder Andrew Morgans, there are some instances where there is no urgent need for a full-time employee right away.

-In Marknology’s case, they accept interns in their company to see if these budding talents are a good fit.
+In Marknology’s case, they accept interns in their company to see if these budding talent is a good fit.
 If they are, they bring them in.
 This approach works well with them and is quite effective with Marknology growing constantly in the industry.

 A company is only as good as its employees